storj-archived/core/CONTRIBUTING.md

 board](http://waffle.io/storj/core)!

 This document outlines general patterns and conventions for contributing to the project.
-For in-depth documentation on StorjCORE, [read the documentation](http://storj.github.io/core).
+For in-depth documentation on Storj Core, [read the documentation](http://storj.github.io/core).

 Contributor License Agreement
 -----------------------------

-By submitting pull requests, you agree that your work may be licensed under one of:

-* GNU Affero General Public License Version 3 (or later)
+By submitting pull requests, you agree that your work may be licensed under the GNU Affero General Public License Version 3 (or later).
-* GNU Lesser General Public License Version 3 (or later)

 You also assert that you have completed the [Contributor License Agreement](https://storj.io/cla)